German-NLP-Group/German-NLP-Group.github.io/source/projects/gc4-corpus.md

   - It only uses one monthly dump (November 2018) from Common Crawl
   - The filtering for quality seems to be less precise than cc_net

+## Terms of Use
+Since this dataset is based on [Common Crawl](https://commoncrawl.org/) we would like to just refer to their [terms of use](https://commoncrawl.org/terms-of-use/).
+Nevertheless, we would like to ask you to publish the work based on it under open source license.

 ## Download
 The corpus is split into multiple files.
 Below are links to each single archive.